HelloYeew/workflow-setup/README.md

 ## Note on my setup

 Note that I work on many platform :
+- iOS (iPhone) for quickly check GitHub notificationa and do some quick routine thing
 - MacOS (MacBook Pro) for all development, testing and when not working at home.
 - Windows (PC) with Linux virtual machine for .NET development and testing stuff too.
 When I'm working at home I usually use this.
 - iPad (iPad Pro) for speedy PR check and some urgent SSH connection.